 This research will provide actionable information on how building technologies can be leveraged to create safer, healthier and more productive work environments in buildings post COVID-19.
 The post COVID-19 era has refocused efforts in building technology, operations and design with disease prevention and occupant health at the forefront.
 There are more questions than answers which has led many companies to promote ill-conceived technology solutions not backed by science.
 With this research, CABA will be leveraging key industry thought leaders from a wide range of multi-national corporations to provide evidence based and actionable information on technology solutions post COVID-19.

 Topics that may be covered in this research include (in no particular order):

 • Leveraging other authorities, such as the Centers for Disease Control and Prevention (CDC), ASHRAE, etc., to incorporate their knowledge and recommendations.

-• Feature appropriate technology: Ultraviolet light.
-Thermal imaging, sensors, Touchless elevators, light switches, facets, hand dyers, door handles, etc.
+• Feature appropriate technology: Ultraviolet light, thermal imaging, sensors, touchless elevators, light switches, faucets, hand dyers, door handles, etc.

 • The importance of connected washroom solutions